 Earnings from Green Power and Transmission assets are highly dependent on weather and atmospheric conditions as well as continued operational availability of these energy producing assets.
-While the expected energy yields for Green Power and Transmission projects are predicted using long-term historical data, wind and solar resources will be subject to natural variation from year to year and from season to season.
-Any prolonged reduction in wind or solar resources at any of the Green Power and Transmission facilities could lead to decreased earnings for the Company.
-Additionally, inefficiencies or interruptions of Green Power facilities due to operational disturbances or outages could also impact earnings.
+While the expected energy yields for Green Power and Transmission projects are predicted using long-term historical data, wind and solar resources are subject to natural variation from year to year and from season to season.
+Any prolonged reduction in wind or solar resources at any of the Green Power and Transmission facilities could lead to decreased earnings and cash flows for the Company.
+Additionally, inefficiencies or interruptions of Green Power facilities due to operational disturbances or outages resulting from weather conditions or other factors, could also impact earnings.
 The Company mitigates the risk of operational availability by establishing Operations and Maintenance contracts with the original equipment manufacturers that include a negotiated operational performance asset guarantee.
 The Company also monitors the operational performance and reliability of the assets on a 24-hour basis.

-Power produced from Green Power and Transmission assets is also often sold to a single counterparty under PPA or other long-term pricing arrangements.
+Power produced from Green Power and Transmission assets is also often sold to a single counterparty under PPAs or other long-term pricing arrangements.
 In this respect, the performance of the Green Power and Transmission assets is dependent on each counterparty performing its contractual obligations under the PPA or pricing arrangement applicable to it.